 Don’t forget, the bed will take time to cool.

-To Solve 3D Printing Elephant Foot:
+How to Solve 3D Printing Elephant Foot

 Assuming the elephant’s foot is happening evenly on all base sides of your print, increase the Z-axis offset slightly, to allow more room for those first layers to settle at the correct height.
 We recommend starting in 0.1mm increments.